Private Trials for Texas Divorce and Custody Cases

 In a private trial, a private judge in family law cases is typically a former family law judge or family law attorney who is hired to hear cases and reach binding legal decisions.
 A private judge will preside over every aspect of the case, from discovery to testimony.
 At the conclusion, the judge renders a binding decision that becomes enforceable once confirmed by the court.
 Private judges are usually retired district judges who have served on the bench at least four years and have all of the same powers as a district judge in Texas, such as ruling on motions, issuing temporary orders, issuing temporary injunctions and holding bench trials.
 Unlike with the public court system, those seeking a private judge are able to select who hears their case.

-Judgements rendered in a private trial have same force and effect as judgments in public court trials.
+Judgments rendered in a private trial have the same force and effect as judgments in public court trials.
 Trials can proceed without unwanted interruptions and delays of the public court system, because the schedule of all parties can be easily accommodated by the private judge.

 There are many reasons a private trial may work for you, but one aspect of hiring private judges that makes arbitration a difficult or unrealistic avenue for some people is cost.
 By going outside the public court system, individuals may rack up thousands of dollars paying a private judge.